Why Mentoring | Be A Mentor

 Hawai'i has an incarceration rate of 487 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities).
-Our state locks up a higher percentage of our people than many wealthy democracies do.
 Each year, at least 15,000 different people are booked into local jails in Hawai'i.

 Almost all of those currently incarcerated will be released at some point.
-Yet those returning to their communities face complex challenges and needs: more than 4 in 10 people released from state prisons were reincarcerated within 3 years of their release.
-In 2016, 14% of those released from state prisons in Hawai`i were women.
-Research has shown that women returning from custody have "a significantly higher need for services" than men, including economic marginalization and poverty, and trauma and gendered pathways to incarceration.
+Yet, those returning to their communities face complex challenges and needs: more than 4 in 10 people released from state prisons were reincarcerated within 3 years of their release.

 Almost all of those currently incarcerated will be released at some point.
-Yet those returning to their communities face complex challenges and needs: more than 4 in 10 people released from state prisons were reincarcerated within 3 years of their release.
-In 2016, 14% of those released from state prisons in Hawai`i were women.
-Research has shown that women returning from custody have "a significantly higher need for services" than men, including economic marginalization and poverty, and trauma and gendered pathways to incarceration.
+Yet, those returning to their communities face complex challenges and needs: more than 4 in 10 people released from state prisons were reincarcerated within 3 years of their release.

 Jessica Caravalho, GHH Volunteer Mentor